Architecting a Modern Data Lake

 The End of Hadoop

-The advent of newer technologies like change data capture and streaming data, primarily generated from social media companies like Twitter and Facebook, altered how data is ingested and stored.
+The advent of newer technologies like change data capture (CDC) and streaming data, primarily generated from social media companies like Twitter and Facebook, altered how data is ingested and stored.
 This triggered challenges in processing and consuming these even larger volumes of data.

 Separating compute and storage simply makes sense today.
 Storage needs to outpace compute by as much as ten to one.
-This is highly inefficient in the Hadoop world where you need one compute node for every storage node.
+This is highly inefficient in the Hadoop world, where you need one compute node for every storage node.
 Separating them means they can be tuned individually.
 The compute nodes are stateless and can be optimized with more CPU cores and memory.
 The storage nodes are stateful and can be I/O optimized with a greater number of denser drives and higher bandwidth.

 By disaggregating, enterprises can achieve superior economics, better manageability, improved scalability, and enhanced total cost of ownership.

 HDFS cannot make this transition.
-When you leave data-locality, Hadoop HDFS’s strength becomes its weakness.
+When you leave data locality, Hadoop HDFS’s strength becomes its weakness.
 Hadoop was designed for MapReduce computing, where data and compute had to be co-located.
 As a result, Hadoop needs its own job scheduler, resource manager, storage, and compute.
-This is fundamentally incompatible with container-based architectures where everything is elastic, lightweight, and multi-tenant.
+This is fundamentally incompatible with container-based architectures, where everything is elastic, lightweight, and multi-tenant.

 Building a Modern Data Lake with MinIO

 Minio uses erasure coding and provides a better set of algorithms to manage storage efficiency and provide resiliency.
-Typically, it's 1.5 times copy, unlike 3 ways in Hadoop clusters.
+Typically, it's 1.5 times copy, unlike 3 times in Hadoop clusters.
 This alone already provides storage efficiency and reduces costs compared to Hadoop.

 Modern Data Ready